loginom/loginom-help-en-omegat/data/processors/scrutiny/autocorrelation.md

       * **Error** means standard errors of the autocorrelation coefficients for a sequence of lags of the given bin.
       * **Significance** means conditional conclusion concerning availability/unavailability of correlation in the given lag.
    * There are the following fields the availability of which is set by a user:
       * **PACF** means partial autocorrelation function coefficients.
-To add this field, it is required to place corresponding flag in the wizard.
+To add this field, it is required to select corresponding checkbox in the wizard.

 ## Wizard